GreyDGL/PentestGPT/README.md

 ## Contribute
 - The project is still in its early stage.
 Feel free to raise any issues when using the tool.
+- Please help to contribute by submitting the vulnerabilities you identified or challenges you solved with **PentestGPT**.
 - This project is for research purpose.
 Please contact me if you're interested in collaboration.

 ## Installation